How to use this guidance

 - prioritise protecting vulnerable tenants from eviction and harassment

 You still have prevention, relief and main homelessness duties.
 Where a tenant is at risk of eviction you should work with the landlord to prevent homelessness.

 Proactive and reactive work

-You should consider suspending all non-urgent proactive work where you do not need to do it.
+You should use your professional judgement when considering all non-urgent proactive work where you do not need to do it.
 For example scheduled targeted action or inspections of licensable properties.